sigp/lighthouse/README.md

 to allow them to become Beacon Chain validators.
 Each Beacon Chain will reference a PoW block hash allowing PoW clients to use the Beacon Chain as a source of [Casper FFG finality](https://arxiv.org/abs/1710.09437), if desired.

+It is a requirement that ETH can move freely between shard chains and between Eth 2.0 and present-Ethereum.
+The exact mechanics of these transfers are still a topic of research and their details are yet to be confirmed.

 ## Ethereum 2.0 Progress